griffithlab/pmbio.org/index.md

 PR informatics provides training courses and workshops in bioinformatics and associated fields.
 Each course we deliver comprises of a carefully thought out combination of lectures, group discussions and hands on practicals.
 We believe it is this combination of teaching mediums that underpins the success of our courses and workshops.

-**We are constantly improving the course material, if you notice a problem or have a suggestion for improvement please let us know by making a github issue at (https://github.com/griffithlab/pmbio.org/issues)[https://github.com/griffithlab/pmbio.org/issues]**
+**We are constantly improving the course material, if you notice a problem or have a suggestion for improvement please let us know by making a github issue at:** (https://github.com/griffithlab/pmbio.org/issues)[https://github.com/griffithlab/pmbio.org/issues]